 - Go to nytimes.com/passes

-- Click “Register” to create a NYTimes.com account using your cuny.edu or cuny.tv email address.
+- Click “Create Account” to create a NYTimes.com account using your cuny.edu or cuny.tv email address.
 If you already have a NYTimes account (free or paid) tied to your CUNY email, you need to unlink your CUNY email from that account before signing up for your Academic Pass.
 Log in to NYTimes.com, click your username in the top right corner, select “My Account,” and replace your CUNY address with a non-CUNY one.
 You can then use your CUNY address to register for your pass.

 - Click the link in the confirmation email.
 This will simultaneously verify your eligibility and grant your Academic Pass, which will provide access to NYTimes.com for 52 weeks.